peterussell/peterussell.github.io_old/_posts/2016-08-21-life-before-30-retrospective.md

 Well, goodness, 30's really happened.

 It's not all that bad.
-My limbs still work fairly well, there aren't too many new surprising bodily noises, we're enjoying life in a different little bit of the world (pretty close to the last one, but I like it a lot more), and I seem to have acquired part ownership of a dog.
+My limbs still mostly work, not too many new bodily noises, we're enjoying life in a different little bit of the world (pretty close to the last one, but I like it a lot more), and I seem to have acquired part ownership of a dog.
 So far so good.